Stayermax/MLzoomcamp_midterm_project/README.md

 ## Containerization

-In order to build and run prediction service in Docker container:
+In order to build and run prediction service in Docker container on port 8000:

     docker build . -t prediction_service
     docker run -d -p 8000:8000 prediction_service

-The service gonna be accessingle from here:
+The service gonna be accessible from here:

       localhost:8000/credit_rating_serivce/api/docs